Alcohol Detox Guide

 If you’ve determined you have an alcohol abuse problem, and once you’ve admitted you need professional detox, the first step is to contact a treatment facility and go through their professional assessment process.
 An assessment will help determine the level of care you require to safely recover.
 At The Ridge, our team of physicians and treatment providers conducts assessments on all incoming clients, in order to determine their needs and create a treatment plan.

 Not everyone requires the same level of care for alcohol treatment.
 Sometimes the individual can recover through an outpatient program aided by counseling and support group participation.
 Others need supervised detox at an inpatient facility that offers structure and supportive care.
 Still, others require medical detox or even detox in a hospital setting where they are monitored closely by a team of medical experts and treated with medication and supportive care to ensure safety.

 The Ridge is a premier drug and alcohol rehab center.
-We provide medication-assisted alcohol detox and partner with medical facilities for those in need of a higher level of care and monitoring during detox.
 We take our clients’ safety seriously, which is why we conduct assessments on our clients prior to enrolling them in an alcohol detox program.